 Your details will be kept as confidential as possible.
 However, if there’s a police investigation or criminal prosecution linked to the assault, any material relating to it is "disclosable".
 This means it may have to be produced in court.

-If there is no investigation or prosecution, information about you won’t be shared without your permission unless there's a concern that anyone else is at significant risk of harm.
+If there is no investigation or prosecution, information about you won’t be shared with other services without your permission, unless there's a concern that you or anyone else is at risk of serious harm.

 Supporting a victim of sexual assault